Post-Doctoral Research Associate in Green Fuels (Computational)

 - Summer placements are all organised through Imperial's own Undergraduate Research Opportunities Program called UROP.
 Imperial students can apply for a bursary.
 The closing date to contact Dr Hunt is 1st February.
 Imperial UROP bursary information and forms

 - World students unfortunately we have no funding for non-EU nationals, please only apply if you have or can secure your own funding.
-If you contact me it is essential to detail your arrangements for financial support during your stay in London.
+If you contact me it is essential to detail your arrangements for fee payment and financial support during your stay in London.
 Those applications which fail to do this will not be considered.